bookofproofs/bookofproofs.github.io/_sources/history/17th-century/pell.md

 * Its complete theory was worked out by Lagrange, not Pell.
 * It is often said that Euler mistakenly attributed Brouncker's work on this equation to Pell.
 * However the equation appears in a book by Rahn which was certainly written with Pell's help: some say entirely written by Pell.
-* Pell published a number of works, for example Idea of Mathematics (1638) and the two page A Refutation of Longomontanus's Pretended Quadrature of the Circle (1644) (reprinted in Latin as Controversiae de vera circuli mensura (1647)).
 * The Refutation was written because of a dispute Pell was involved in over the value of π.
 * Pell also translated Lansberge's tables, which were published in 1632, and worked on astronomy.
 * Pell was elected to the Royal Society on 20 May 1663.